olssonm/l5-very-basic-auth/README.md

 🇬🇧 [English](README.md)
 🇯🇵 [日本語](README.jp.md)

-This package allows you to add a HTTP Basic Auth filter on your routes, without the need to actually use a database – which the Laravel default `auth.basic`-middleware relies on.
+This package allows you to add a HTTP Basic Auth filter on your routes, without the need to use a database – which the Laravel default `auth.basic`-middleware relies on.

 <img width="400" alt="Screenshot" src="https://user-images.githubusercontent.com/907114/29876493-3907afd8-8d9d-11e7-8068-f461855c493b.png">

-Perfect if you want to give for example clients access to your development site, and you have yet to set up your database and/or models.
+Perfect when you want to give your clients access to your development site before you have yet to set up your database and/or models.
 Or perhaps your site doesn't even use a database and you still wish to keep it protected.

 On failed authentication the user will get a "401 Unauthorized" response.